-1. Please indicate the total number of employees.

-As on 31 December, 2020, there were 181 permanent employees in the Company.

-- 2. Please indicate the total number of employees hired on temporary/contractual/casual basis 322 - 3.
-Please indicate the Number of permanent women employees- 14 - 4.
+- 1. Please indicate the total number of employees. - As on 31 December, 2021, there were 181 permanent employees in the Company. - 2.
+Please indicate the total number of employees hired on temporary/contractual/casual basis.-322 - 3.
+Please indicate the Number of permanent women employees.
+11 - 4.
 Please indicate the Number of permanent employees with disabilities Nil - 5.
-Do you have an employee association that is recognized by management- Yes - 6.
-What percentage of your permanent employees is members of this recognized employee association 24% - 7.
-Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.
+Do you have an employee association that is recognized by management-Yes - 6.
+What percentage of your permanent employees is members of this recognized employee association?
+24% - 7.
+Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial

-No. Category No of complaints filed No of complaints pending as on

-during the financial year end of the financial year

-1 Child labour/forced labour/ 0 0
+No. Category No of complaints filed during the financial year No of complaints pending as on end of the financial year 1 Child labour/forced labour/ involuntary labour 0 0 2 Sexual harassment 0 0 3 Discriminatory employment 0 0

-involuntary labour

-2 Sexual harassment 0 0

-3 Discriminatory employment 0 0

-8. What percentage of your under mentioned employees were given safety & skill up- gradation training in the last year?

-(a) Permanent Employees: 70%

-(b) Permanent Women Employees: 70%

-(c) Casual/Temporary/Contractual Employees: 80%

-(d) Employees with Disabilities: There are no employees with disability.
+- 8. What percentage of your under mentioned employees were given safety & skill up- gradation training in the last year? - (a) Permanent Employees: 70% - (b) Permanent Women Employees: 70% - (c) Casual/Temporary/Contractual Employees: 80% - (d) Employees with Disabilities: There are no employees with disability.